Open Search

 PhD in Industrial and Organizational Psychology Overview

-The PhD in organizational psychology program will help you build skills in organizational diagnosis and intervention design through coursework, applied research and real-world projects.
-Using a scholar-practitioner approach, our I-O Psychology program combines a commitment to diversity, equity, and inclusion with an eye for organizational strategy.
+Advance your expertise in human behavior and the workplace with a doctoral program in industrial and organizational psychology.
+The PhD in organizational psychology program will help you build skills in organizational diagnosis and intervention design through coursework, applied research, and real-world projects.
+Using a scholar-practitioner approach, our I-O Psychology program combines a commitment to diversity, cultural competency, and inclusion with an eye for organizational strategy.
 You'll also expand your research and data analytics skills to build new knowledge and help organizational leaders make more informed, evidence-based decisions.
 Your doctoral research study, a topic that fascinates you, will be your avenue for advancing thought and dialogue in your chosen area of Industrial-Organizational Psychology.
 You’ll develop a deep understanding of organizational culture, motivation, and individual behavior to improve employee health and well-being and facilitate positive change in the workplace.
+You'll engage in specialization areas to prepare you for roles as a practitioner, professor, or consultant.

 PLO1: Explain and apply industrial-organizational psychology principles, concepts, models, theories, and methods.